bartholomews/discogs4s/README.md

   for {
     temporaryCredentials <- discogsClient.auth.getRequestToken(temporaryCredentialsRequest).body

+    // Send the uri to discogs token uri to give permissions to your app
+    sendTheUserTo: Uri = temporaryCredentials.resourceOwnerAuthorizationRequest

     /*
-      After the user accept/reject permissions for your app, they will be redirected to `redirectUri`: the url will have query parameters with the token key and verifier;
+      After the user accept/reject permissions for your app at `sendTheUserTo` uri, they will be redirected to `redirectUri`: the url will have query parameters with the token key and verifier;
       it doesn't seem to have the token secret,